We found 9 neurologists who accept Humana near Baytown, TX.

 Clinical interests: Neck Pain, Rheumatoid Arthritis, Facial Problems, Aneurysm, Electroencephalography, Attention ...
 (Read more)

 Dr. Tamara Greene works as a neurologist.
 Dr. Greene is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
 She studied medicine at St. Louis University School of Medicine.

-Dr. Ruby Parveen is a physician who specializes in neurology (brain & spinal cord disease) and sleep medicine.
+Dr. Ruby Parveen is a medical specialist in neurology (brain & spinal cord disease) and sleep medicine.
 Her average patient rating is 5.0 stars out of 5.
-These areas are among Dr. Parveen's areas of expertise include the following: back pain, sleep disorders, and multiple sclerosis (MS).
-She is rated 4.5 stars out of 5 by her patients.
-She takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice, in addition to other insurance carriers.
-She obtained her medical school training at L.T.
-Municipal Medical College and performed her residency at a hospital affiliated with the University of Tennessee.
+These areas are among Dr. Parveen's clinical interests: back pain, sleep disorders, and multiple sclerosis (MS).
+She is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice, in addition to other insurance carriers.
+She attended L.T.
+Municipal Medical College for medical school and subsequently trained at a hospital affiliated with the University of Tennessee for residency.
 Dr. Parveen is professionally affiliated with Houston Methodist.
-She has an open panel.
+She is open to new patients.